Take Action: The Alice Cogswell Anne Sullivan Macy Act

 Read the complete text of H.R.
 3535, the Cogswell-Macy Act, here.The Cogswell-Macy Act would

-- increase the availability of services and resources by ensuring all students with visual impairments and other disabilities are accounted for.
+- increase the availability of services and resources by ensuring all students who are deaf or hard of hearing, blind, visually impaired, or deafblind are accounted for.

 - enhance accountability at the state and federal levels.